dbeley/awesome-starred/README.md

 - [nuxt.js](https://github.com/nuxt/nuxt.js) - The Intuitive Vue Framework
 - [MagicMirror](https://github.com/MichMich/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.
 - [lesspass](https://github.com/lesspass/lesspass) - :key: stateless open source password manager
-- [material-shell](https://github.com/material-shell/material-shell) - New shell for Gnome following the Material-design guidelines.
-Proposing a performant and simple opinionated mouse / keyboard workflow to increase daily productivity and comfort
+- [material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
+Improve your user experience and get rid of the anarchy of traditional desktop workflows.
+Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
+It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 - [github-do-not-ban-us](https://github.com/1995parham/github-do-not-ban-us) - GitHub do not ban us from open source world :iran:
-- [redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
-Connect to any data source, easily visualize, dashboard and share your data.
 - [shiny-server](https://github.com/rstudio/shiny-server) - Host Shiny applications over the web.
-- [swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
+- [swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
 - [shields](https://github.com/badges/shields) - Concise, consistent, and legible badges in SVG and raster format
 - [star-history](https://github.com/timqian/star-history) - The missing star history graph of github repos
-- [insomnia](https://github.com/Kong/insomnia) - Leading Open Source API Client, and Collaborative API Design Platform for GraphQL, and REST
+- [insomnia](https://github.com/Kong/insomnia) - The Open Source API Client and Design Platform for GraphQL, REST and gRPC
 - [ramda](https://github.com/ramda/ramda) - :ram: Practical functional Javascript
 - [vuex](https://github.com/vuejs/vuex) - 🗃️ Centralized State Management for Vue.js.
 - [amiunique](https://github.com/DIVERSIFY-project/amiunique) - Learn how identifiable you are on the Internet